tylervalentine/mirrulations/docs/attachment_job.md

 Work server will send jobs over to the clients as a new endpoint for attachments.

 ### Client
 Client will check the URL an determine if it is an attachment or not.
-This is done by adding 'attachements' to the end of the url.
+This is done by adding 'attachments' to the end of the url.
 If this is an attachment, it must download the list.
 Then returns the resulting JSON to server as a different PUT endpoint.

 # Examples of returned JSON objects